Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Introduction

-Performance engineering of \acp{SPE} considers two metrics -- latency and throughput performances~\cite{Drizzle2017, StreamVertical}.
-First, to measure latencies of \acp{SPE}, an existing approach~\cite{ReTMethod} uses an elapsed time of start and end events; the end event is sent back to the computer where the start event originated from.
-This method leverages the use of a single \ac{TSC} for both start and end events.
-We call this approach \ac{ReT} in the remainder of this paper.
-Second, to measure throughput performances of \acp{SPE}, prior work distinguish vertical scalability (scale-up)~\cite{StreamVertical} from horizontal scalability (scale-out)~\cite{Theodolite} and employ parameter auto-tuning to increase the performance~\cite{TuningSurvey, Tuning:Bilal, Tuning:Storm}.
-Performance engineering is a challenging problem for Big Data and streaming applications.
-An \ac{SPE} loses performance by partitioning a streaming application into smaller computational actors and scheduling them on \acp{JVM} across cloud nodes.
-Consequently, the actors require inter-process and inter-node communications.
+Existing inter-node duration measurement methods depend on a global time base for time synchronization; \textit{e.g.}, a safety-critical real-time system requires a global clock to establish a temporal order between inter-node events~\cite{Kopetz22}.
+Synchronizing to the global clock requires continuous packets in a congested network, which decrease clock accuracy.
+Performing arithmetic operations on the unit of second further degrade the accuracy because of the quartz-to-second conversion -- quartz has \SI{20}{\ppm} error due to temperature and aging~\cite{Najafi2021}.
+Thus, the current methods do not meet a low-latency requirement, \textit{e.g.},\emph{``Commission Delegated Regulation (EU) 2017/57''}~\cite{EU2017} that imposes \SI{100}{\micro\second} accuracy between two computers.

-Performance evaluation of \acp{SPE} is yet another complex task because of its architecture comprising multi-tier (JVM and machine code) and multi-layer (hardware, hypervisors, and virtual machine) across cloud nodes. \Ac{APM}~\cite{APM2017} proposes a guideline for designing a performance evaluation platform for Big Data and streaming applications.
-Our \Ac{CP} complies to three categories of the \ac{APM} where it suggests four disciplines of performance evaluation for modern applications -- (1) data collection, (2) data storage and processing, and (3) data presentation (preliminary level). \Ac{CP} users are responsible for data interpretation and use.
-Jayathilaka~\textit{et al.} proposes \emph{Roots}~\cite{Jayathilaka2020} a performance monitoring tool for cloud applications, tracking HTTP/S requests and detecting performance anomalies such as violations of service-level objectives.
+Performance engineering of \acp{SPE} considers two metrics -- latency and throughput~\cite{Drizzle2017, StreamVertical}.
+First, latency measurement computes the elapsed time between two inter-node events.
+One approach is \ac{NTP}~\cite{NTPv4}, which synchronizes each computer clock to a single global clock within its synchronization hierarchy; it guarantees that each synchronized clock timestamps the start and end events with a millisecond-level accuracy.
+Another approach~\cite{ReTMethod} moves the end event to the computer where the start event occurred.
+Then, the same clock that measured the start event measures the end event.
+This method leverages using a single \ac{TSC} for both start and end events with the longest returning duration determining its accuracy bound.
+In the remainder of this paper, we call this approach the \ac{ReT}.
+Second, throughput measurement counts the number of processed tuples per unit time.
+One approach~\cite{Karimov18} employs external data generators, lowering the generation rate until no backpressure occurs in the \ac{SPE}.
+Researchers distinguish vertical scalability (scale-up)~\cite{StreamVertical} from horizontal scalability (scale-out)~\cite{Theodolite} and employ parameter auto-tuning to increase the throughput~\cite{TuningSurvey, Tuning:Bilal, Tuning:Storm}.
+Performance engineering an \ac{SPE} is a challenging task because an \ac{SPE} loses performance by partitioning a streaming application into its computational actors and scheduling them across cloud nodes; consequently, the actors require inter-process and inter-node communications, leading to latency and throughput degradation.